Laurana Kanan: Reception

 Lauren Davis of io9 called Laurana a "spoiled elven princess", but commented on the "wonderful female characters" in the series, singling out what she considered two of the strongest: "Kitiara Uth Matar and the princess Laurana, are rivals for the heart of Tanis Half-Elven, but their status as romantic rivals isn't what makes them compelling characters.
 I'll admit that reading the books as a pre-teen, I admired Kitiara, who was sexy and manipulative (and attracted some of the most powerful male characters in the books), but also respected as a military leader and seen as a peer by a mighty dragon.
 Laurana, however, gets the more significant arc, after starting out as a lovelorn girl with a romantic view of the world.
 As she is thrust into war-torn Ansalon, however, Laurana proves herself a competent fighter and military leader in her own right, one who watches friends die, who sees herself shunned by her family, but who marches on tirelessly to protect Krynn from the forces of Takhisis.
 As seductive as Kitiara is, as a young girl I was inspired watching the growth of Laurana."

-In the Io9 series revisiting older Dungeons & Dragons novels, Rob Bricken commented that "The character best served by Winter Night is unequivocally Laurana, who arrived in the first book as a completely naïve, lovestruck elf princess chasing after Tanis.
-Over the course of the second volume, she becomes the leader of her half of the party, kicking ass, taking names, giving genuinely rousing battle speeches, and not fainting dead away when Tanis' ex-girlfriend Kitiara shows up as a Dragon Highlord and taunts her that Tanis has joined the bad guys.
+In the Io9 series revisiting older Dungeons & Dragons novels, Rob Bricken called her "The character best served by Winter Night [...] unequivocally" noting that in her first appearances she was "a completely naïve, lovestruck elf princess chasing after Tanis" who "becomes the leader of her half of the party, kicking ass, taking names, giving genuinely rousing battle speeches, and not fainting dead away when Tanis' ex-girlfriend Kitiara shows up as a Dragon Highlord and taunts her that Tanis has joined the bad guys.
 It's all very satisfying."